KAT-Advanced-Medical/KAM/docs/Chemical/Chemical.md

 Capacity and working time can be set under addons settings menu.
 Capacity is expressed in remaining usage time.
 When oxygen is provided there is small O2 icon i your botoom-left screen corner.
 Based on color of icon you can know about remaining capacity.
 When the icon is yellow you have 5 minutes of oxygen left, when red you have 1 minute of oxygen left.
 When icon isnt visible there is no oxygen provided.
-You can change cylinders under ace menu. - TODO
+You can recharge your scuba, by ace interaction at configured objects, default it is scuba cylinder from vanila/contact dlc.

 ## Hoses segments and filters visibility